MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-cluster-capacity-policy-command.md

 ## Permissions

-You must have at least [AllDatabasesMonitor](access-control/role-based-access-control.md) permissions to run this command.
+You must have at least [Cluster AllDatabasesMonitor](access-control/role-based-access-control.md) permissions to run this command.

 ## Syntax